nightroman/FarNet/FSharpFar/README.md

 installed).

-Generated projects are not for building but for working with sources using powerful development environments, and for debugging (see more later).
+Generated projects are not for building but for working with sources using powerful development environments.
 You may build to make sure everything is correct but normally code checkers show errors quite well without building.
-Edit your files, save, switch to Far Manager (no restart is needed), and run changed scripts.
+Edit your files, save, switch to Far Manager (no restart needed), and run changed scripts.

 Generated projects include: